SoniaMatranga/SoniaMatrangaTesi/README.md

 ![Architettura](./img/Architettura.jpg)

-The communication between these elements occurs during the scoring phase, although the plugin can be extended to work on other phases if the extensible APIs are modified.
+The communication between these elements occurs during the scoring phase, although the plugin can be extended to work on other phases if the extensible APIs are used as indicated [here](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#interfaces).

 ## Usage